Drive Growth and Provide Quality Care

-Hospitals have long used service line development to provide easily accessible, quality care to well-defined patient populations.
-While vital to growth, these development efforts can be risky and often require significant time and financial investment.
+While vital to growth, service line development can be risky and typically requires a significant time and financial investment.
 In order to minimize risk and expand your service offerings more effectively, hospitals need reliable, data-based intelligence to guide their efforts.

-In this post, we consider four ways to identify pockets of unmet demand and consider how to add new facilities in these areas that will ultimately grow your market share and meet patient needs.
+In this post, we consider four ways to identify pockets of unmet demand and consider how to add new facilities in these areas.
 We’ll highlight some common mistakes providers often make and discuss how to get a more detailed understanding of your patient population so you can focus on the right service line growth opportunities.

 How to Identify Opportunities for Growth